dmolineus/dca-rules/README.md

 dca-rules solves this issue by providing general callbacks which depends on defined rules in the dca files.
 At the moment there are four callbacks defined:

 * checkPermission 			for the dca onload_callback
-* generateButton		for generating a operation button
+* generateButton*			for generating a operation button, replace wildcard with button name
-* generateGlobalButton 	for generating a global operation button
+* generateGlobalButton* 	for generating a global operation button, replace wildcard with button name
 * generateLabel				for the label_callback in the list view

 Then you can set up somes rules for them by using following variables